michaelnordmeyer/jekyll-theme-emojification/README.md

 There can be several favicons for a site running this theme, because it is possible to use different background colors, and the favicon should reflect the color theme.
 But there is also a site-wide favicon, which should reflect the style of the home page, and is used in the Atom feed.

-Icons should be named `<color>.webp`, be in `webp` format at 180×180 resolution, and be located in `/assets/icons/`.
+Icons should be named `<color>.webp` without the preceding hash of a hex color, be in `webp` format at 180×180 resolution, and be located in `/assets/icons/`.
 [Theme-matching icons can be easily generated from Unicode glyphs](https://michaelnordmeyer.com/generating-favicons-from-unicode-glyphs), if custom colors are used.
 Icons for the default theme colors are included.

 ### Styled Atom Feed and Sitemap.xml